 I have been doing some online learning about the rule of two thirds and also how to get rid of the blue tinge that my pictures so often have.
 And as I have said before although I am no David Bailey ( I wish I was) I feel I am making progress.

-Here are two of the products that I have made
+Here is one of the products that I have made

 Who has influenced my designs?

 I was asked by a customer where I got my inspiration from for the peach rose hair comb above.
 I love stories and this one was an interesting one so I was happy to share it with her.
 When I was 13 I was a member of a dance school and used to perform on stage doing ballet, tap, jazz and modern dancing with a group of about 25 other girls.

 We performed on the theater, in clubs and even in residential homes for senior citizens.
 My friend had a starring role singing somewhere over the rainbow.
 I dreamed of the day that I too would have a staring role and perform a solo.
 Sure enough it happened and I was given my own slot singing Modern Milly.
 I remember feeling elated but slightly nervous.
 Maybe nervous was an understatement as my knees had started to knock together at the thought of performing in front of a crowd.